carpentries/instructor-training/_episodes/09-mindset.md

 the amount of time that
 they study, seeing the poor score as an indication that they need to try harder to improve in that area.

 Their attitude towards failure leads fixed-mindset people to avoid situations where they will be required to perform.
 They will not volunteer to answer questions in class or to demonstrate a sports technique to their team.
 This tendency prevents fixed-mindset people from using opportunities to practice and receive feedback, which, [as we've discussed]({{ page.root }}/02-practice-learning/), is essential to learning.

-> ## What's Your Mindset?
+> ## Does Mindset matter?
-> You can learn about your own mindset by taking this [mindset self-assessment](https://mindsetonline.com/testyourmindset/step1.php).
+> Think: What kind of mindset do you have about different areas?
+Is there anything you believe you are "not naturally
-> Keep in mind that your mindset may differ in different areas.
-For example, you might have a fixed mindset with respect to artistic ability,
+> talented" at?
+Mindset often varies in different areas -- someone might have a fixed mindset with respect to artistic
-> but a growth mindset with respect to computing skill.
+> ability, but a growth mindset with respect to computing skill.
+Then, think about your learners.
+How might a learner's
->
-> If you're comfortable sharing, put your "score" in the Etherpad.
-How does it compare with others?
+> mindset about computational skill influence their learning in a workshop setting?
+> Pair: Discuss your thoughts about the influence of mindset in a workshop.
+Try to come up with a few different ways or
+> or situations in which mindset might be relevant.
+> Share: A few thoughts in the etherpad (or go around the room and discuss)
 >
 > This exercise should take about 5 minutes.
 {: .challenge}